davidfinster/FARBER/README.md

 FARBER is provided “AS IS”.
 David Finster makes no warranties, express or implied, and hereby disclaims all implied warranties, including any warranty of merchantability and warranty of fitness for a particular purpose.

 This may destroy your data.
-Please see the [user guide](https://finsterbt.com/farber/farber-user-guide/).

 Change Log: